azdavis/azdavis.net/posts/define-pl-01.md

 > For all $e$, if there exists $\tau$ such that $e : \tau$, then
 > $e \ \mathsf{val}$ or there exists $e'$ such that $e \rightarrow e'$.

-Next, we have _preservation_, which states that well-typed expressions that can keep evaluating preserve their types when evaluating.
+Next, we have _preservation_.
+Preservation states that well-typed expressions that can keep evaluating preserve their types when evaluating.

 Again, more formally: